peterwittek/happycowler/README.rst

 Dependencies
 ============
-The script works with Python 2.
+The script works with both Python 2 and 3.
 It relies on `Beautiful Soup <http://www.crummy.com/software/BeautifulSoup/>`_>=4 for HTML parsing.

 Usage
 =====